bbfrederick/rapidtide/docs/usage.rst

    "XXX_corrfit_mask", ".nii.gz", "Mask showing where the similarity function fit succeeded", "Always" "XXX_corrfitfailreason_map", ".nii.gz, .json", "A numerical code giving the reason a peak could not be found (0 if fit succeeded)", "Always"
-   "XXX_desc-corrfitwindow_info", ".nii.gz", "Values used for correlation peak fitting", "Always" "XXX_lfofilterCleaned_bold", ".nii.gz, .json", "Filtered BOLD dataset after removing moving regressor", "If GLM filtering is enabled (default)"
+   "XXX_desc-corrfitwindow_info", ".nii.gz", "Values used for correlation peak fitting", "Always" "XXX_desc-runoptions_info", ".json", "A detailed dump of all internal variables in the program.
+Useful for debugging and data provenance", "Always"
+   "XXX_desc-lfofilterCleaned_bold", ".nii.gz, .json", "Filtered BOLD dataset after removing moving regressor", "If GLM filtering is enabled (default)"
-   "XXX_lfofilterRemoved_bold", ".nii.gz, .json", "Scaled, voxelwise delayed moving regressor that has been removed from the dataset", "If GLM filtering is enabled (default) and `--nolimitoutput` is selected"
+   "XXX_desc-lfofilterRemoved_bold", ".nii.gz, .json", "Scaled, voxelwise delayed moving regressor that has been removed from the dataset", "If GLM filtering is enabled (default) and `--nolimitoutput` is selected"
-   "XXX_lfofilterCoeff_map", ".nii.gz", "Magnitude of the delayed sLFO regressor from GLM filter", "If GLM filtering is enabled (default)"
+   "XXX_desc-lfofilterCoeff_map", ".nii.gz", "Magnitude of the delayed sLFO regressor from GLM filter", "If GLM filtering is enabled (default)"
-   "XXX_lfofilterMean_map", ".nii.gz", "Mean value over time, from GLM fit", "If GLM filtering is enabled (default)" "XXX_lfofilterNorm_map", ".nii.gz", "GLM filter coefficient, divided by the voxel mean over time", "If GLM filtering is enabled (default)"
+   "XXX_desc-lfofilterMean_map", ".nii.gz", "Mean value over time, from GLM fit", "If GLM filtering is enabled (default)" "XXX_desc-lfofilterNorm_map", ".nii.gz", "GLM filter coefficient, divided by the voxel mean over time", "If GLM filtering is enabled (default)"
-   "XXX_lfofilterR2_map", ".nii.gz", "R value for the GLM fit in the voxel, squared", "If GLM filtering is enabled (default)" "XXX_lfofilterR_map", ".nii.gz", "R value for the GLM fit in the voxel", "If GLM filtering is enabled (default)" "XXX_desc-processed_mask", ".nii.gz", "Mask of all voxels in which the similarity function is calculated", "Always" "XXX_desc-globalmean_mask", ".nii.gz", "Mask of voxels used to calculate the global mean signal", "This file will exist if no external regressor is specified"
+   "XXX_desc-lfofilterR2_map", ".nii.gz", "R value for the GLM fit in the voxel, squared", "If GLM filtering is enabled (default)"
+   "XXX_desc-lfofilterR_map", ".nii.gz", "R value for the GLM fit in the voxel", "If GLM filtering is enabled (default)" "XXX_desc-processed_mask", ".nii.gz", "Mask of all voxels in which the similarity function is calculated", "Always" "XXX_desc-globalmean_mask", ".nii.gz", "Mask of voxels used to calculate the global mean signal", "This file will exist if no external regressor is specified"
    "XXX_desc-refine_mask", ".nii.gz", "Mask of voxels used in the last estimate a refined version of the probe regressor", "Exists if passes > 1"